La Tontouta International Airport

 The airport is located in the municipality of Païta, approximately 37 km northwest of Nouméa.
 La Tontouta International Airport serves international flights, while Nouméa Magenta Airport, within the city of Nouméa, serves domestic flights.
 The airport is regularly served by four airlines, including Aircalin, which is based at the airport.
 In 2017, 529,349 passengers used the airport.

 History

 World War II

-Tontouta Air Base was originally constructed by the United States Navy's Seabees for the Pacific Theater of the Second World War.
+Tontouta Air Base was originally constructed by the United States Navy's Seabees.
+THe base played a role during the Pacific War of the Second World War.
 The base had two runways numbered 3/21 and 11/29.
-The base reverted to local (French) control after the war and today's remaining runway is aligned on 11/29.
+The base reverted to French control after the war and today's remaining runway is aligned on 11/29.

 United States Army Air Forces units based here included: